proxmox/proxmox-backup/docs/backup-client.rst

   The default backup repository.

 ``PBS_PASSWORD``
   When set, this value is used for the password required for the backup server.
+  You can also set this to a API token secret.

 ``PBS_ENCRYPTION_PASSWORD``
   When set, this value is used to access the secret encryption key (if protected by password).

 ``PBS_FINGERPRINT`` When set, this value is used to verify the server certificate (only used if the system CA certificates cannot validate the certificate).

 Output Format